-Our club supports this British Heart Foundation initiative by providing emergency life support training locally to local clubs and charities.
+Our club supported British Heart Foundation's former Heartstart initiative by providing emergency life support training locally to local clubs and charities.
+That scheme has been discontinued and please ignore all further references to Heartstart on this website.

 Would you know what to do in a life-threatening emergency?